PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/x03-systems.md

 ## Take 100

-When the PCs have plenty of time, and qualify for a "Take 50", they can take 100.
+When the PCs have plenty of time, and qualify for a "Take 50", they can opt to take 100.
 That means they are trying until they get it right, and it takes around 10 times the usual time to succeed.